pnp/graph-connectors-samples/samples/nodejs-typescript-policies/content/incident-response-policy.md

 ### 3.6 Incident Documentation

 - Detailed records of all security incidents must be maintained, including incident reports, response actions, and mitigation efforts.
-- Incident documentation must be reviewed regularly to identify trends and improve the organization's incident response capabilities.
+- Incident documentation must be reviewed yearly to identify trends and improve the organization's incident response capabilities.

 ### 3.7 Training and Awareness